ChengwangJi/LEACH/README.md

 # LEACH
 Low Energy Adaptive Clustering Hierarchy Protocol
+An algorithm based on weighted coefficient is proposed to meet the need of wireless network.